BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Evaluation

 \subsubsection{Datasets}

-We evaluate \tool using the recent prompt injection dataset from \citep{shen2024doanything}, which contains real-world attack and benign prompts.
-From this, we construct a comprehensive evaluation set simulating adversarial scenarios, enabling controlled and realistic assessment of threat intelligence in LLM services.
+We evaluate \tool using the recent prompt injection dataset from \cite{shen2024doanything}, which contains real-world attack and benign prompts.
+From this, we construct a comprehensive evaluation set simulating adversarial scenarios, enabling controlled and realistic assessment of threat intelligence.